 - Abuse, neglect or abandonment

-Who can be a foster care provider?
+Who can become a foster care provider?

 - Emotionally, physically and financially stable